 \subsection{Active Learning with Messy Pools}

-In real--world data, the unlabeled data points in our pool can have widely varying relevance to our task of interest.
+In real--world data, the unlabelled data points in our pool can have widely varying relevance to our task of interest.
 Pools of web--scraped audio, images and text are common examples of this.
 Active learning ought to be particularly helpful in dealing with this messiness, by identifying only the most useful inputs to label.
-However, it can cause problems for many standard active learning pipelines, as predictive uncertainty is often highest on these irrelevant datapoints~\citep{epig,semi_epig}.
+However, it can cause problems for many standard active learning pipelines, as predictive uncertainty is often highest on these irrelevant data points~\citep{epig,semi_epig}.

 Previous work in this setting has primarily focused on dealing with such messiness by designing appropriate acquisition functions.
 Notable works include \textbf{SIMILAR} \citep{SIMILAR} which uses submodular information measures as acquisition functions to deal with pools involving class imbalance and redundant classes; \textbf{GALAXY} \citep{GALAXY} which proposes a graph--based acquisition function that has shown state--of--the--art performance on pools with redundant and imbalanced classes; and~\textbf{DIRECT} \citep{nuggehalli2023direct} which uses a boundary-aware, one-dimensional acquisition strategy to deal with both class imbalance and label noise.